OMOJEJE-Brass/urban-infrastructure-ml/README.md

 This project applies machine learning techniques to predict infrastructure failure in urban environments.

 ## Objective
-To classify whether a city block will experience infrastructure failure based on environmental and structural features.
+To classify whether a city block will experience infrastructure failure using environmental and structural features.

 ## Methodology
 - Data cleaning and preprocessing
-- Exploratory data analysis (EDA)
+- Exploratory Data Analysis (EDA)
 - Train/Validation/Test split (60/20/20)
 - Feature scaling and encoding
 - Models used: